isalmanis/automatic-guacamole/README.md

 Since I noticed this task has no specified language requirement...
 C# it is.
+Conflicting info.